15143 Hwy #1 Wilmot Nova Scotia B0P 1R0

 At JRCC, the following items listed below will be posted in a conspicuous place for any person to see and to refer to:

-A copy of the licensee’s behavior guidance policy: Pre-School Cubby Area Bulletin Board
+A copy of the licensee’s behavior guidance policy (Pre-School Cubby Area Community Bulletin Board)

-A copy of the current Menu: Pre-School Cubby Area Bulletin Board& In kitchen
+A copy of the current Menu (Pre-School Cubby Area Bulletin Board)

-A copy of the daily program plan and routine: Pre-School, Toddler & School Age Bulletin Board
+A copy of the daily program plan and routine (Pre-School Cubby Area Bulletin Board)

 JUST RIGHT CHILD CARE